Best Term Life Insurance for Seniors in 2025

 Decide Between Exam and No-Exam Options

-Traditional underwriting includes a medical exam, which can unlock lower premiums for healthy applicants.
-If you prefer quick approval or have pre-existing conditions, no-exam term life insurance for seniors may be a better fit, though coverage amounts are often smaller.
+Traditional underwriting includes a medical exam, which can lower premiums for healthy applicants.
+No-exam term life insurance for seniors offers quick approval and works well if you have pre-existing conditions, though coverage amounts are smaller.

 4. 4